 Use double-side adhesive tape only for temporary attachment of the detector.
 The tape runs dry with time, which can cause falling, false triggering, and detector malfunction.

 - Put the detector on the attachment panel by turning it clockwise on SmartBracket.
-When the detector is fixed in SmartBracket, it blinks with LED, signaling that the tamper is closed.
+When the detector is fixed in SmartBracket, it blinks with LED, signalling that the tamper is closed.

 If someone detaches the detector from the surface or takes it off the attachment panel, the security system notifies you.